 Increases in health premiums are driven by a wide range of factors.
-Some of these underlying cost drivers include general inflation, medical inflation in excess of general inflation, increased utilization of health care services, higher priced technologies and new drugs, increases in wages and cost of materials, consumer demand, demographics, benefit mandates and regulations, aging, and cost shifting.
-This section examines health premiums and presents factual data about how premiums collected by health carriers in Colorado are used.
+Some of these include general inflation, medical inflation in excess of general inflation, increased utilization of health care services, higher priced technologies and new drugs, increases in wages and cost of materials, consumer demand, demographics, benefit mandates and regulations, aging, and cost shifting.
+This section examines health premiums and presents factual data on how premiums collected in Colorado are used.